What is the City of Waterloo’s Transportation Master Plan? Why does it need to be updated?

 How will my input be used?

-In the early stages your ideas and inputs will be used to shape the overall understanding of the current issues and opportunities facing transportation in the City as well as help to form a vision for the Transportation Master Plan that reflects the Waterloo community.
-In the later stages, your input will be used to identify the most appropriate actions to be included in the final Transportation Master Plan.
+In the early stages your ideas and inputs have be used to shape the overall understanding of the current issues and opportunities facing transportation in the City as well as help to form a vision for the Transportation Master Plan that reflects the Waterloo community.
+In the current stages, your input will be used to inform potential refinements to the proposed policy directions and identify challenges, opportunities and considerations for the proposed policy directions prior to being included in the final Transportation Master Plan.

 How can I stay informed of future updates?